jiaolovekt/HPCENC/README.md

   The package almost include every binary files needed for encoding, even with a gcc.\
   So the only requirement is [environment modules](https://github.com/cea-hpc/modules)(to manage environment variables), and, this is a very fundamental part of supercomputers so every HPC cluster should have this.
-## Scheduler support
+### Scheduler support
   __Slurm Only__\
-  Can be ported to pbs/toqrue/LSF by modifying batch scripts. default batch script is config/sub_web.
+  Can be ported to pbs/toqrue/LSF by modifying batch scripts. default batch template is config/sub_web.
 Can be replaced with webbatch -t.
-## Heterogeneous support
+### Heterogeneous support
   Since it's difficult for some cluster to allocate CPUs and GPUs together, currently there'll be NO GPU support for plugins or encoders.
-## Softsub support
+### Softsub support
   Currently not scheduled.
+### AVS/VS Plugins support
+  see deps/avsp3.7.2/lib/avisynth and deps/vs-plugins
+### Architecture support
+  Currently Broadwell(E5v4) and later Intel CPUs.
+May add EPYC2 support if I get a cluster to test.
 ## Usage
 Just clone this project to your compute cluster.
 Initiate the environment by\